ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 ```

 :::note
-sqlc only shows messages when encountering an error, if the generator process occurred successful, no output should be
+sqlc only shows messages when encountering an error, if the generator process was successful, no output should be
 shown.
 :::